Cardiac Rehabilitation: Hospital ProgramSkip to the navigation

-The parts of phase I include:
+The parts of a hospital program include:

 - A customized exercise program, based on your medical history, clinical condition, and symptoms.